uBlockOrigin/uAssets/.github/PULL_REQUEST_TEMPLATE.md

 ### Notes

-[Add here the result of whatever investigation work you have done: please investigate the issues you report—this prevents burdening other volunteers.
+[Add here the result of whatever investigation work you have done: please investigate the issues you report — this prevents burdening other volunteers.
 This is especially true for issues arising from settings which are very different from default ones.]